Alimohammad360/Alimohammad/starting_with_questions.md

 SQL Queries:
+/*
 SELECT city, country, SUM("totalTransactionRevenue") AS total
     FROM all_sessions
     WHERE "totalTransactionRevenue" IS NOT NULL
     GROUP BY city, country
     ORDER BY total DESC;
+/**/

-Answer: USA: San Francisco, Sunnyvale.
+-- Answer: USA: San Francisco, Sunnyvale.
 Israel Tel Avev

 **Question 2: What is the average number of products ordered from visitors in each city and country?**

-SQL Queries:
+--SQL Queries:
+/*
 SELECT
     all_sessions.country,
     all_sessions.city,